 Section One: Text Selections based on Text Complexity (pdf)

 Note: The second edition of the Grade Band 9-10 and 11-12 digital books will be aligned to the new assessment system with sample performance tasks.

 Utah adopted the integrated mathematics model.
 This model is used throughout the world and provides students with the opportunity to learn and use topics in algebra, geometry, trigonometry, and analysis in connected and relevant ways; it promotes a deeper understanding of mathematical concepts.
 Because Utah is one of the first states to move to this research-based, effective method of instruction, textbook publishers were not motivated to prepare materials to support instruction.
 The Mathematics Vision Project was instituted to address this need.

-For more information about Utah's Open Educational Resources, please contact Tiffany Hall, the USOE K-12 Literacy Coordinator, or the USOE content area specialist for that subject.
+For more information about Utah's Open Educational Resources, please contact the USBE content area specialist for that subject.